MYTH: It's All About How They're Raised

 We often don't know much about a dog's background, especially when they find their way into a shelter or rescue as an adult.
 Unfortunately, many people are afraid to give a dog with an unknown history or known history of trauma a chance because they may not have been "raised right."

 Of course, there are instances in which we know that a dog has experienced significant trauma.
-It's true that not every dog who has experienced horrific cruelty can be safely placed in a home, but in many cases, these dogs go on to make terrific companions.
+It's true that not every dog who has experienced horrific cruelty can be safely placed in a home, but in many cases, these dogs can go on to live as happy, loving family dogs.

 In 2008, 22 dogs, known as the 'Vicktory Dogs,' were rescued from Michael Vick's dog fighting ring and taken to Best Friends Animal Sanctuary.
-After living horrific lives full of abuse and neglect, many of these dogs were able to go on to live normal lives in family homes.
+After living horrific lives full of abuse, neglect, and trauma, many of these dogs were able to go on to live normal lives in family homes.

 More recently, Bark Nation, an organization in Michigan that exclusively takes in victims of cruelty and neglect, mainly from suspected and confirmed dog fighting rings, has successfully placed hundreds of dogs through partner organizations and their own foster and adoption programs.
-Many of these dogs enter their shelter with physical wounds, emaciated, and scared, yet go on to live with other animals and kids; enjoy walks, car rides, and trips to the park; and become happy, beloved members of the family just like any other dog.
+Many of these dogs enter their shelter with physical wounds, emaciated, and scared, yet go on to become happy, beloved members of the family just like any other dog.

-A responsible rescue or shelter treats every dog as an individual, regardless of their past, and finds each dog placement based on that dog's individual needs.
+A responsible rescue or shelter treats every dog as an individual, regardless of their past, and determines where and how a dog is placed based on that dog's individual needs.

 A grey and white American Bully with cropped ears sits on a wooden porch, smiling at the camera